Ugwuanyi presents N186.64 billion 2022 budget estimates to State House of Assembly

 Responding, the Speaker of the State House Assembly, Rt.
 Hon.
 Edward Ubosi thanked Gov. Ugwuanyi for presenting a modest and realizable budget estimates, assuring him that the House will give it expeditious consideration and passage.

 The Deputy Governor, Hon.
 Mrs. Cecilia Ezeilo, member representing Enugu North/South Federal Constituency, Rt.
 Hon.
 Ofor Chukwuegbo, State Chairman of the Peoples Democratic Party (PDP), Hon.
 Augustine Nnamani, members of the State Executive Council, Council Chairmen, the Royal Fathers led by the Chairman of the State Council of Traditional Rulers, HRH Igwe Amb.
-Lawrence Agubuzu, and other top government officials witnessed the event.
+Lawrence Agubuzu, former State Chairmen of PDP, Chief Engr.
+Vita Abba and Chief Ikeje Asogwa, and other top government officials witnessed the event.